 The Council may grant one of the following dispensations:

-Partial dispensation – allow member to make a representation before leaving the meeting before the Council debate and vote
+Partial dispensation –to allow the member to make a representation before leaving the meeting before the Council debate and vote

-Full dispensation – allow member to take part in the debate and vote.
+Full dispensation – to allow the member to take part in the debate and vote.

 4. Relevant Period

-Dispensations (under section 33 of the Act) can be given for an item, meeting or period of up to four years (term of office).
+Dispensations can be given for an item, meeting or period of up to four years (term of office).

 5. Delegated Authority

-If a member has a disclosable pecuniary interest in matter, they may, before the meeting apply in writing to the Clerk for a dispensation.
-This policy delegates authority for this to b determined by the Clerk, in consultation with the Chair of the Council (or Vice-Chair of the Chair is applying for the dispensation) so that decision can be made before a meeting.
-Under this form of delegation, the decision is the Clerk’s, but he/she must take into account the views of the Chair or Vice-Chair.
+If a member has a disclosable pecuniary interest in matter, they may, before the meeting, apply in writing to the Clerk for a dispensation.
+This policy delegates authority for this to be determined by the Clerk, in consultation with the chair of the Council (or vice-chair if the chair is applying for the dispensation) so that decision can be made before a meeting.
+Under this form of delegation, the decision is the clerk’s, but he/she must take into account the views of the chair or vice-chair.

 6. Grounds

-Under section 33 of the Localism Act 2012, a relevant authority may grant a dispensation under this section only if, after having had regard to all relevant circumstances, the authority:
+Under s.
+33 of the Localism Act 2012, a relevant authority may grant a dispensation if, after having had regard to all relevant circumstances, the authority:

-Considers that without the dispensation the number of persons prohibited by section 31(4) from participating in any particular business would be so great a proportion of the body transacting the business as to impede the transaction of the business
+Considers that, without the dispensation, the number of persons prohibited by s.
+31(4) from participating in any particular business would be so great a proportion of the body transacting the business as to impede the transaction of the business;

-Considers that without the dispensation the representation of different political groups on the body transacting any particular business would be so upset as to alter the likely outcome of any vote relating to the business
+Considers that, without the dispensation, the representation of different political groups on the body transacting any particular business would be so upset as to alter the likely outcome of any vote relating to the business;

-Considers that granting the dispensation is in the interests of persons living in the authority’s area
+Considers that granting the dispensation is in the interests of persons living in the authority’s area;

-If it is an authority to which Part 1A of the Local Government Act 2000 applies and is operating executive arrangements, considers that without the dispensation each member of the authority’s executive would be prohibited by section 31(4) from participating in any particular business to be transacted by the authority’s executive, or
+If it is an authority to which Part 1A of the Local Government Act 2000 applies and is operating executive arrangements, considers that, without the dispensation, each member of the authority’s executive would be prohibited by s.
+31(4) from participating in any particular business to be transacted by the authority’s executive, or

 Considers that it is otherwise appropriate to grant a dispensation.